djessemoody/cse6242-team-7-project/team07final/README.txt

-EXECUTION - How to run a demo on your code.
+EXECUTION - go to www.shouldweinvest.com (or your deploment).